ONSdigital/dp-find-insights-poc-api/dataingest/spatial/README.md

 Source of "Lower_Layer_Super_Output_Areas_(December_2011)_Boundaries_Super_Generalised_Clipped_(BSC)_EW_V3.geojson"

-Copies of both files are in https://github.com/ONSdigital/fi-census-data/tree/main/spatial
+Copies of both files are in s3://find-insights-input-data-files/geojson (see other docs)